linxpatrick/SonataAdminBundle/docs/getting_started/installation.rst

 Enable the "translator" service
 -------------------------------

 The translator service is required by SonataAdmin to display all labels properly.
+Add the translator section to the framework section in config/packages/framework.yaml.
 For more information: http://symfony.com/doc/current/translation.html#configuration

 .. configuration-block::